KowshickChowdhury/simple-personal-portfolio/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-# Inventory Management System
+# Simple Personal Portfolio

-Welcome to the Inventory Management System!
+Welcome to the Simple Personal Portfolio!
 This project is built using Laravel for the backend and React for the frontend.

 ## Table of Contents
 - [Getting Started](#getting-started)